 Develop a mechanistic understanding of the Earth and gain the conceptual and analytical tools needed for research in this rapidly growing field.

-Students with undergraduate degrees in physics, chemistry, engineering, mathematics, computer science and any field of geophysical or environmental science, including atmospheric science, oceanography, geophysics, and geology are encouraged to apply, as are diverse applicants, including women, LGBTQ+, persons of color, persons with disabilities, and first-generation students.
+Students with undergraduate degrees in physics, chemistry, engineering, mathematics, computer science, biology, ecology and any field of geophysical or environmental science, including atmospheric science, oceanography, geophysics, and geology are encouraged to apply, as are diverse applicants, including women, LGBTQ+, persons of color, persons with disabilities, and first-generation students.
 The general background expected of incoming graduate students includes:

 Undergraduate courses in calculus, linear algebra, and differential equations.